 1986(22nd of Tammuz, 5746): Seventy-seven year old Richard David Barnett, a graduate of Cambridge, WW II RAF veteran and Fellow of the British Academy who was “the Keeper, Department of Western Asiatic Antiquities of the British Museum passed away.

-1987: Ben & Jerry's agree on a new flavor - Cherry Garcia
+1987: Ben & Jerry's agreed on a new flavor - Cherry Garcia

 1990(7th of Av, 5750): Bruno Kreisky passed away.
 When Kreisky became Prime Minister of Austria during the 1970’s, he was the first Jew to hold that position.